SteveLRojas/mcu_libs/README.md

 - The USB controller has a bug that prevents interrupt transfers from working when SOF interrupts are enabled.
 - Although there are 2 USB ports there is only one USB controller.
 It is not possible to have a USB host and a USB device simultaneously, and only one port can act as a USB device.
 - The USB controller does not indicate when a transaction is attempted (nor does it provide a timeout), it only indicates when a transaction completes.
 The software has to handle the timeout in case a transaction fails or receives no response.
+- The USB controller requires the enpoint buffers to be placed at even addresses (This can be annoying when adapting software from the CH552).